Sunday, March 6, 2011

 May 1: " In a flat calm the Monster arrived.
 It was a hammerhead shark about 13 feet long, slowly undulating, surrounded by a retinue of zebra striped pilot fish and other piscatorial scavengers.
 After a brief examination of the food potential of the Swalker, it went away in leisurely random circles, only his big black triangular dorsal fin showing above the glassy surface.
 Then he came back, resting under the stern overhang, where I could have touched him.
 Because of my preconceived revulsion, which I have since regretted, I drove my biggest spear straight down on his head with all my force.
 The sharp steel point bent at a right angle, but there was no apparent effect on the shark, which slowly swam away.
 I took one photograph of it from directly above".

 May 11: "Last night was the most beautiful of the trip.
 After a Force 2 wind arose I went to sleep on the foredeck.
 If I were religious or poetic I'd be so here.
 I remember vividly the bright moonlight on scattered white clouds moving across diamond stars set in deep blue, the straining sails above my head and the gently tossing deck under my back.
 Schools of plankton-lit dolphin darted through the foam on parallel courses on each side of the boat.
 Without getting up I could check the sails (overhead), my course (North Star on the right), approximate time (moon), and weather.
-Right now I am in less of a hurry to get to Florida.
-This was interrupted by black clouds, rain showers, erratic increasing wind, a falling barometer, and appropriate wave action.
-I hurried below and finished my sleep...
-As day came, the wind was the strongest of the trip: Force 6".
+It was uniquely beautiful.
+Now I am in less of a hurry to get to Florida."

 May 12: "Am reducing the previous rations.
 300 miles south of Bermuda.
 Navigation accuracy increasingly important as I skirt the West Indies and close in on Providence Northeast Channel in the northern Bahamas.
 Miles 2223/96.
 Position 57.38 W, 22.30 N".

 May 13: "Used flying fish lying on deck for bait, with large hook on 45 pound test nylon line.
-A big dolphin bit, broke the hook off, and left.
+A big dolphin (mahi mahi) bit, broke the hook off, and left.
 If this really is May 13, as my log says, there will be a lunar eclipse tonight..
 It arrived on time, followed by clouds of a strange type I'd never seen before.
 There was a moderate ring around the moon, and a huge lenticular halo at the zenith, flattened on the south side, extending to 20 degrees of the east and west horizons".

 May 14: "What's missing from my diet: food...
 How primitive is man, night bringing romance and dawn ambition, often..
 How dependent we are on one another, for here I can only survive for a while with a limited supply of what others have produced.
 Passed the 60th west meridian of longitude...
 Last night I speared a dimly seen fish solidly, but it was so big that it tore the entire spear from my hand, leaving it bloody".